acoshift/http-caching-guide/README.md

 Response can be cached in shared cache (Reverse Proxy, CDN, etc.)

 > Note: most of the time, you don’t need to use `public` as it can be inferred by other caching directives, such as `max-age`.
+But check with CDN document first.

 ```text
 Cache-Control: max-age=3600